Bike Post Trail Info

 - The EC Velo Cycling Club has

 a donation.
-Donations can be left in the pay box or sent to (make
+Donations can be left in the pay box or sent to the following address (make

 checks payable to Bicycle Post Off Road Riding Club Inc.):